singh-man/books/crackingTheCoding/18_advancedTopics.md

 #372.
 5.5	When you do a binary subtraction, you flip the rightmost Os to a 1, stopping when you get to a 1 (which is also flipped).
 Everything (all the 1s and Os) on the left will stay put.
 #373.
 You can also do this by mapping each subset to a binary number.
 The ith bit could
-		represent a "boolean"flag for whether an element is in the set.
+		represent a "boolean" flag for whether an element is in the set.
 #374.
 6.8	Let X be the first drop of Egg 1.
 This means that Egg 2 would do X  -  1 drops if Egg 1 broke.
 We want to try to keep the sum of Egg 1 and Egg 2's drops as constant as possible.
 If
 		Egg 1 breaks on the second drop, then we want Egg 2 to do X -   2 drops.
 If Egg 1 breaks on the third drop, then we want Egg 2 to do X - 3 drops.
 This keeps the sum of Egg 1 and Egg 2 fairly constant.
 What is X?
 #375.
 5.4	Get Next: We can shrink the number  by moving  all the 1s to the right of the flipped  bit
 		as far right as possible (removing a 1 in the process).
 #376.
-10.1O	Would it work well to use a binary search tree?
+10.10	Would it work well to use a binary search tree?
 #377.
-7.1O	To place the bombs randomly on the board:Think about the algorithm to shuffle a deck
+7.10	To place the bombs randomly on the board:Think about the algorithm to shuffle a deck
 		of cards.
 Can you apply a similar technique?
 #378.
 8.13	Alternatively, we can think about the repeated choices as: Does the first box go on the
 		stack?
 Does the second box go on the stack?
 And so on.